alljoyn/extras-webdocs/docs/develop/tutorial/arduino-and-gt202.md

-# AllJoyn&trade; Thin Core and WSL
+# Arduino + GT202

-The AllJoyn Thin Core Library includes a Wi-Fi driver for the GT202 Wi-Fi board, known as WSL.
+The AllJoyn&trade; Thin Core Library includes a Wi-Fi driver for the GT202 Wi-Fi board, known as WSL.
 This document explains how to setup the hardware and software to run AllJoyn Thin Apps on an Arduino Due running FreeRTOS, including the WSL Wi-Fi driver, that connects to a GT202 Wi-Fi board over SPI.